 63 Pages Posted: 19 Jun 2018 Last revised: 27 Dec 2021

 Date Written: April 6, 2021

-This paper studies the effect of housing wealth shocks on workplace shirking behavior.
-We use the type and actual time stamps of 10.6 million credit card transactions by over 200,000 cardholders from a large commercial bank to detect non-work-related behavior during work hours.
-After positive shocks to house prices, employed homeowners in the treatment group experienced a fast and persistent increase (by 19% per month) in their propensity to use work hours to attend to personal needs.
-The post-shock response is more pronounced among homeowners with a greater wealth increase, among employees with poorer career potential, or for occupations with higher monitoring costs.
+This paper studies the effect of housing wealth shocks on workplace shirking.
+We use the type and actual time stamps of credit card transactions to detect non-work-related behavior during work hours.
+After positive shocks to house prices, affected homeowners experienced a fast and persistent increase (by 19% per month) in their propensity to use work hours to attend to personal needs.
+The post-shock response is more pronounced among homeowners with a greater wealth increase, with poorer career potential, or for occupations with higher monitoring costs.
 Our estimate implies an elasticity of shirking propensity with respect to house price of 3.8.

 Keywords: Labor supply, shirking, effort, wealth effect, housing wealth, incentive cost, productivity, credit card, household finance, China